2014 Call For Abstracts

 Proposals will be rated on their relevance to the Conference theme, target audience, clarity, originality, and substance.

-The first name listed on the Abstract Form will be identified as the Lead Presenter and will be notified of the Conference Committee's decision at the end of March 2013.
+The first name listed on the Abstract Form will be identified as the Lead Presenter and will be notified of the Conference Committee's decision in early April 2014.
 The Lead Presenter will be the designated contact person and will be the person receiving all conference correspondence.
 The Lead Presenter is responsible for conveying conference related information to each co-presenter.
 Conference registration will be reduced by $50.00 for the Lead Presenter.
 Co-presenters are expected to pay the full Conference registration fee.

 For Further Information